 This Buddhist study programme is run by Bright Earth temple in the UK.
 Take part either in person or entirely on Zoom.

-The main element of the programme is a series of book study groups.
+The main element of the programme is a series of book groups.
 These groups can also be joined as a one-off without taking part in the Living the Dharma programme.
-The book study meetings are an hour each week and take place either at the temple in Malvern or on Zoom.
+The book group meetings are an hour each week and take place either at the temple in Malvern or on Zoom.
 Each book takes between 6 to 12 weeks to complete.
-As well as attending the weekly meeting, students are required to read some of the book each week, write a short report and read other student’s reports.
+As well as attending the weekly meeting, students are required to read some of the book each week, write a short reflection and read other student’s reflections.

 We also ask students to make an ongoing commitment to regular Buddhist practice and to complete two written reflection pieces about how the study programme has affected your daily life.

 The programme is led by Bright Earth Buddhist teachers Kaspa and Satya.
 They are assisted by their colleagues who also facilitate book groups and who help in other ways.

 The programme is inspired by the Bright Dawn Lay Ministry Training which Kaspa and Satya will complete in 2023.
 We owe a debt of gratitude to Rev Gyomay Kubose and Rev Koyo Kubose, for the spirit of their teachings, for their books, and for founding the Lay Ministry programme, whose format inspired our book groups.